• Home

 Evan Goldstein, CFO, Seismic, a sales and revenue AI-powered platform: “AI will continue to force finance leaders to enact more discipline around how technology investments are evaluated and measured.
 Simply put, the era of buying AI for AI’s sake is over.
 CFOs will remain willing to invest in AI but will require clarity on how it’s tied to business outcomes like improved efficiency, productivity, or sustainable growth.
 There’s no universal metric for AI ROI, as success depends on the function and problem being solved.
 Whether it’s reducing front office administrative time or improving sales conversion rates, finance leaders will increasingly demand clear, operational proof of value before expanding AI spend.”

-Jason Godley, CFO at Xactly, an intelligence revenue platform: “2026 will be the year when the lines around disparate software applications truly blur.
+Jason Godley, CFO at Xactly, a revenue intelligence platform: “2026 will be the year when the lines around disparate software applications truly blur.
 Traditionally, software systems have generally served a single leader, like a CFO or CMO, instead of a broader set of business stakeholders.
-Since a CFO’s mission is to help run a business—not just a budget – the core finance and accounting systems will enter a phase of end-to-end connectivity, visibility, flexibility, and interconnectedness with all business applications across departments, like marketing, sales, and supply chain.
+Since a CFO’s mission is to help run a business—not just a budget—the core finance and accounting systems will enter a phase of end-to-end connectivity, visibility, flexibility, and interconnectedness with all business applications across departments, like marketing, sales, and supply chain.
 The orchestration of these systems, data, and workflows through the use of generative AI will serve to augment end-to-end visibility and cross-functional scenario analysis, planning, and reporting.”

-John Schwab, CFO, Vertex Inc., an indirect tax software provider:”In 2026, AI will move finance from retrospective reporting to real-time decision making.
-Embedded in ERP, agentic AI will accelerate the close, sharpen forecasting and cash visibility, and automate controls and compliance, cutting manual work while improving auditability.
+John Schwab, CFO, Vertex, an indirect tax software provider: “In 2026 AI will move finance from retrospective reporting to real-time decision-making.
+Embedded in ERP [enterprise resource planning], agentic AI will accelerate the close, sharpen forecasting and cash visibility, and automate controls and compliance, cutting manual work while improving auditability.
 The real differentiator is governed data and operating models that keep humans in the loop and tie AI to measurable outcomes and risk standards.
 CFOs who modernize architecture and skills will convert pilots into durable productivity, faster cycle times, and stronger margins.”

 About the Author